FTL 2026 Programme

 22-26 July 2026, Cumberland Lodge, Windsor

-The 2026 leadership programme invites high school students into conversation with academics, policy makers, and industry leaders in law, healthcare, technology, and financial services about the challenges facing their generation.
+The 2026 leadership programme invites high school students into conversation with academics, policy makers, and industry leaders in law, healthcare, technology, and financial services about the big global challenges facing their generation.

 Learning will take place in workshop-style settings, with delegates hearing from the experts before collaborating on practical tasks based on real-world scenarios in their fields.
 Delegates will also chair panel discussions, interview experts, present to their peers, and participate in roundtable discussion.